 Notice the field is empty, actually meaning the default policy gets applied.

-When next this specific user logs on via the OWA, He/she will notice the change password setting is no available to him anymore.
+When this specific user logs on via the OWA, He/she will notice the change password setting is not available to him anymore.

 In the last step, we would like to apply this new policy to multiple mailbox users.
-Kindly follow these steps below.
+Kindly follow the steps below.

 Go to Recipients and select the multiple mailbox users for whom you want to get this policy applied. - In the right pane, go to Outlook Web App. - Select Assign a policy.